GuthrieW/dotts-trading-cards-version-2/README.md

 ## How to Contribute to this Project

-1. Contact `caltroit_red_flames#2462` via discord with your github username and ask to be added as a contributer.
+1. Contact `caltroit_red_flames#2462` via Discord with your GitHub username and ask to be added as a contributer.

 2. Clone the repository `git clone git@github.com:GuthrieW/dotts-trading-cards-version-2.git`.